Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/USER.md

 -   cpeGNU does not offer support for our HIP adapter, as we require a Clang based compiler.
     It is available for the others.

--   cpeAOCC offers support for the OpenMP Tools Interface and enables it by default.
+-   cpeAOCC and cpeAMD offer support for the OpenMP Tools Interface and enable it by default.
     This is an alternative to OPARI2 and provides support for a wider range of OpenMP.
     GNU GCC lacks the interface, CCE 16 still has some issues, where we decide to not enable the adapter.
+    Support for the OpenMP Tools Interface will also be available for cpeCray with CCE 19 or newer.

 -   We cannot yet provide CubeGui due to the complexity of the installation, and the AppImage provided by the developers also cannot be used on LUMI.